BenRiceM/AdaptiveSheet/README.md

 Behaves the same as NavigationScrollView but uses a List instead of a ScrollView.

 ## Known Issues:
-- NavigationSheets and NavigationListSheets are a little wonky on iPad.
+- NavigationScrollView and NavigationListView are a little wonky on iPad.